the-lupaxa-project/.github/profile/README.md

 - Security tools to help examine and improve your security posture.
 - Clean, purposeful solutions designed for clarity and reusability.

-Everything we release is built and maintained by people who **code for the joy of building** — not for clients, not for profit, but for shared utility and community value.
+Everything we release is built and maintained by people who **code for the joy of building**, not for clients, not for profit, but for shared utility and community value.

 <h2>Our Philosophy</h2>